Cohort Analysis is a new stir in google. People are eager to know about this and they are literally talking about this. So why not us!

 In a business application, we compare cohort-users sharing a common characteristics experience in a given time frame or even at times analyzing the single cohort to identify the pattern that supports a growth hub.
 Cohort Analysis is often overlooked, but it can yield insightful information to improve acquisition claim, retention, and monetization.
 By analyzing the behavioral differences between the cohorts, product managers can spot patterns at multiple stages in the customer life cycle.
 It helps the company to grow and improve its service in the market providing the right product at the right time.

-How to build a retention process using Cohort Analysis
+How to Improve user retention using Cohort Analysis

 The most powerful function of Cohort Analysis is to see how customers leave and when they leave you can start analyzing the reason for their leave by digging the Cohort information and in the process trying to fix all the loopholes.